albertz1984/hello-world/README.md

 Masters like you won't be interested.

 We already practised conflict resolution.
-Now let try modifying a file after it is been staged, and check its status.
+Now let's try git diff to compare working dir and the index, with the same file modified, staged, and modified again in the working dir.